Chiang Mai Heritage Tour: past and present

 Wat Ket Museum and Kad Luang

 At the Wat Ket Museum, we say goodbye to our samlors.
-We will meet Mr.Somwang, the curator of the quaint museum at Wat Ket.
+We will meet Mr.Somwang, the curator of this lovely museum.
 Jack Bain, the son of William Bain, founded this museum.
 William Bain was the last manager of the Borneo Company Limited, which has its office on this side of the Ping River.
 This British company was involved in teak logging.
-The museum exhibits old photos of Chiang Mai and many other objects such as the old flag of Thailand, a white elephant on a red flag.
+The museum exhibits old photos of Chiang Mai and many other interesting objects such as the old flag of Thailand, a white elephant on a red flag.

 From Wat Ket, we walk to the famous Chansom Memorial Footbridge and will learn about the history of the bridge.
 Kad Luang (Thai for big market) is a vast complex with several submarkets such as Warorot and Ton Lamyai.
 It is the oldest and primary market of Chiang Mai, a place where you can wander around for several hours.
 In 1968 a tragedy took place: a fire started in a textile shop and spread rapidly.
 The fire destroyed the whole market complex.
-We will have lunch in a restaurant.
+We will have lunch in a local restaurant at the market.

 The Gymkhana Club